stanford-mse-125-2025/mse-125-2025-website/assignment0.md

 ---
 layout: page
-title: Staff
+title: Assignment 0
-description: A listing of all the course staff members.
+description: Details for Assignment 0.
 ---

-# Staff
+# Assignment 0

 Staff information is stored in the `_staffers` directory and rendered according to the layout file, `_layouts/staffer.html`.